+The stakes are high.
 According to AHRMM, the average hospital manages over 1,200 group purchasing organizations (GPOs) and local contracts and activates pricing for more than 40,000 new line items every six months.
-That’s a staggering load, and when contracts are tracked through spreadsheets or buried in email chains, it leads to costly mistakes: missed renewals, denied reimbursements, compliance risks, and delays in patient care.
+When those contracts are tracked through spreadsheets or email chains, the result is missed renewals, compliance violations, denied reimbursements, and delays in patient care.
+This guide covers the types of healthcare contracts, the contract lifecycle stages, common challenges, and how CLM automation reduces risk and administrative burden.

 This guide walks you through how to manage healthcare contracts smarter so you can stay compliant, reduce risk, and keep operations running smoothly.